Google account access audit

 Google access audit

-Review Substack access, then count risky outsider senders.
+Review app access and count risky outsider senders.